AndreMonc/allele_stats/README.md

 ## Overview

-**Goal**: To calculate various allele frequency statistics described in Racimo et al. 2017 (Mol.
-Biol.
-Evol.).
+**Goal**: To calculate various allele frequency statistics described in [(Racimo et al. 2017)](https://doi.org/10.1093/molbev/msw216).
 These stats include U20, U50, and Q95, which are all window-based statistics used to detect candidate sites of adaptive introgression across the genome.

 **Statistic definitions**: